aiminy/Bayesian-regression/README.md

-this is readme file for this R code
+This is readme file for this R code